ItzBloxxy/Discord-Webhook-Network/README.md

 1. **Download the latest release**: https://github.com/ItzBloxxy/Discord-Webhook-Messenger/releases 📥
 2. **Configure the Webhook URL**: Open the script in a text editor and replace `set-your-webhook-here` with your actual Discord webhook URL. 🪝
 3. Run the `webhook_messenger.bat` file. 🎯
-4. Enter your message when prompted. 📝 `The message will be sent to directly to your Webhook.`
+4. Enter your message when prompted. 📝 (The message will be sent to directly to your Webhook!)

 ## Requirements 📋
 - **Compatibility**: Works only on Windows 7 through Windows 11. 🖥️